Flooring FAQ

 Q. What exactly is "Screening" the floor?

-of finish.
-Unlike sanding, the floors are not sanded down to bare wood.
+coat of finish.
+Unlike sanding, the floors are not sanded down to bare

-Screening is done to prepare already finished floors to accept another coat
+wood.
+Screening is done to prepare already finished floors to accept another

-of finish.
+coat of finish.
 Without Screening the finish would just peel off.
-It's primarily
+It's

 Q. How do you know if your floor only requires "Screening"?